ASA tackle the issue of a DVD being inaccurately described as uncut

 Jason and his family are invited by 20th Century Fox to a special screening of Diary of a Wimpy Kid: Dog Days (U) at their local cinema in Birmingham next month.
 The competition, which launched in January this year, asked children under 18 to use

-use their own cinema-going experiences as inspiration for a new BBFC Black Card design.
+their own cinema-going experiences as inspiration for a new BBFC Black Card design.
 Jason's design incorporates a traditional 35mm projector, popcorn and theatrical curtains.
-The design will be replicated by a professional designer and shown
+The design will be replicated by a professional designer and shown for

 the entire UK cinema release of the film Diary of a Wimpy Kid: Dog Days (U).